mitrohgr/tic_tac_toe/README.md

 # tic_tac_toe
-A Tic-tac-toe game on the Command Line
+A Game of Tic-tac-toe on the CLI

 ## Demo